jakshin/mixcaster/README.md

 You can remove the launchd agent with `mixcaster -uninstall`.

-The program is written in Java, so it should in theory work on any modern OS, but I've only tested it on macOS, and wouldn't be surprised to learn that it breaks in various odd ways on another OS, especially Windows.
+The program is written in Java, so it should in theory work on any modern OS, with appropriate configuration... but I've only actually tested it on macOS, and wouldn't be surprised to learn that it breaks in various odd ways on another OS, especially Windows.

 ### Contributing